 Together with security standards and technical measures that ensure your information is stored safely and securely, we also have in place policies and procedures that tell our staff and students how to collect and use your information safely and provide training which ensures our staff and students understand the importance of data protection and how to protect your data.

 All research projects involving personal data are scrutinised and approved by a research ethics committee.
 In addition, the University will carry out data protection impact assessments on high risk projects, and when working with external collaborators, we will put in place appropriate contracts to protect your information.
-Should the proposed research project include collaborators outside of Europe or we need to transfer your data outside then we will let you know if the receiving country or organisation is deemed to have adequate data protection provision.
+Should the proposed research project include collaborators outside of the UK or we need to transfer your data outside then we will let you know if the receiving country or organisation is deemed to have adequate data protection provision.
 Where a country or organisation does not have adequate protections we will put safeguards in place.
 Details of these safeguards can be provided to you upon request to Legal and Compliance Services.

-Where UoW engages a third party to process personal data it will do so on the basis of a written contract which conforms to the security requirement of the GDPR
+Where UoW engages a third party to process personal data it will do so on the basis of a written contract which conforms to the security requirement of the UK GDPR

 UoW takes measures to enable data to be restored and accessed in a timely manner in the event of a physical or technical incident.